-- Grease and oils – they’re the main cause of fatbergs which are gross and can wreak havoc on your pipes.
+- Grease and oils are the leading cause of gross fatbergs that can wreak havoc on your pipes.

-- Potato skins – they’re full of starch and it only takes a small amount to clog your drain.
+- Potato skins are full of starch, and it only takes a small amount to clog your drain.
 By the time you realize you have a clog, you’ll have a big mess.

-- Bones – they’re very durable and tough for garbage disposals to grind completely.
+- Bones are very durable and tough for garbage disposals to grind completely.

 - Raw meat – the fat in meat can cause a fatty buildup in your drain.

-It can be argued that the sewer line is the most-essential part of the home that homeowners know the least about.
-However, the key to preventing several major sewer line issues—including the dreaded sewer backup—lies in understanding how the line works and why it’s so important to take care of it.
+1. Get familiar with your sewer line.
+It can be argued that the sewer line is the most essential part of the home that homeowners know the least about.
+However, the key to preventing several major sewer line issues—including the dreaded sewer backup—is understanding how the line works and why taking care of it is so important.

+2. Understand the causes of leaks.
 Most modern sewer lines that run underneath the home and front yard to a municipal sewer are made of either copper or sturdy, long-lasting PVC or ABS (both forms of hard plastic) pipe.
-If your home was built prior to the 1960s and hasn’t had its sewer line replaced, the line is likely made of iron.
+If your home was built before the 1960s and hasn’t had its sewer line replaced, the line is likely made of iron.
 As you might have guessed, the combination of metal and water can only last so long.
 Iron or steel pipes are eventually subject to corrosion—a sewer line leak and the need for pipe replacement is almost inevitable.

-If you have a tree in your front yard near your sewer line, there’s a chance that the roots of the tree might grow around the pipe and break it.
+If you have a tree in your front yard near your sewer line, there’s a chance that the tree's roots might grow around the pipe and break it.
 This is a self-escalating problem: as the root cracks the pipe and accesses wastewater, the root is encouraged to keep growing in the direction of the water.
-Many sewer line blockages (more on these in a minute) have a clear “root” cause once unburied, as the plumber finds that the tree root has grown into the pipe, completely blocking the flow of water.
+Many sewer line blockages (more on these in a minute) have a clear “root” cause once unburied, as the plumber finds that the tree root has grown into the pipe, completely blocking the water flow.

+3. Prevent blockages.
 Sewer line blockages are bad news.
-Your sewer line is how your home disposes of wastewater—everything from the water you use while showering to every toilet flush, goes through the sewer line to the sewer.
+Your sewer line is how your home disposes of wastewater—everything from the water you use while showering to every toilet flush goes through the sewer line to the sewer.
 Any kind of obstruction in the line slows or prevents this process.
 With nowhere to go, the wastewater begins to back up the line leading back into your home.
-All your drains clog simultaneously as sewage comes out the drains.
-It’s a bad scene: beyond being incredibly disgusting, this can also cause serious water damage and require professional cleanup, on top of getting your sewer line repaired.
+All your drains clog simultaneously as sewage comes out of the drains.
+It’s a bad scene: beyond being incredibly disgusting, this can also cause severe water damage and require professional cleanup, on top of getting your sewer line repaired.

-So, what causes sewer line blockages and how can you prevent them from happening?
+So, what causes sewer line blockages, and how can you prevent them from happening?
 We’ve already mentioned one common cause, but an even more common scenario is caused by the homeowners themselves.
-Too many of us treat our sink and garbage disposal like, well, a garbage can.
-Things that really shouldn’t be disposed of in the sink—cooking grease, oils, coffee grounds, eggshells, produce stickers, and more—travel down the sewer line.
-Sometimes, they get stuck and begin to collect more waste, starting a blockage inside of the line.
-Grease is particularly dangerous: you may dispose of it as a liquid, but it can begin the process of solidifying while in the line.
+Too many of us treat our sink and garbage disposal like a garbage can.
+Things that shouldn’t be disposed of in the sink—cooking grease, oils, coffee grounds, eggshells, produce stickers, and more—travel down the sewer line.
+Sometimes, they get stuck and begin collecting more waste, starting a blockage inside the line.
+Grease is particularly dangerous: you may dispose of it as a liquid, but it can start the process of solidifying while in the line.